 - Giving your home a fresh coat of paint.

 What should people budget for a mid-range vs. high-end kitchen/bathroom remodel in the Bay Area?

 I’m going to answer this question assuming you’re talking about a full-scale remodel, rather than a refresh like painting cabinets and replacing hardware/countertops.

-For a mid-range kitchen remodel where the layout will be changed with completely new cabinets, plumbing, electrical, appliances, and countertop, you are looking at $70-$90K.
-For a high-end kitchen remodel, you are looking at $100K and over.
+For a mid-range kitchen remodel where the layout will be changed with completely new cabinets, plumbing, electrical, appliances, and countertop, you are looking at $100K+.
+For a higher-end kitchen remodel, you are looking at $200K+.

-For a mid-range bathroom, $30-$50K.
+For a mid-range bathroom, $35K-$50K.
 And for a high-end bathroom $60K to as high as over $100K.
 Remodeling a large Master Bathroom by adding square footage, heated floors, a curbless shower for two, and higher-end finishes would be an example of a bathroom remodel on the $100K level.

 You will also have to add the cost of hiring professionals such as architects, interior designers, and/or project managers.
 This can add another 15%-20% on top of your budget.

 I also recommend adding as much as 25% for unforeseen factors.